CAcertOrg/cacert-infradocs/docs/systems/webstatic.rst

 Non-distribution packages and modifications
 -------------------------------------------

+The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 The used :program:`gitolite` version is from Debian Jessie and should either be replaced by :program:`gitolite3` from Debian Stretch or a combination of git repositories on :doc:`git` and web hooks for triggering updates.